raptorjs/view-engine-dust/README.md

 template.render({ name: 'John'}, context);
 ```

-See the documentation for the [view engine](https://github.com/patrick-steele-idem/view-engine) module for more information.
+See the documentation for the [view-engine](https://github.com/patrick-steele-idem/view-engine) module for more information.